Have you ever wondered Why iPhone has No Charger? Check out our entire guide for all the details!

 Of course, you can use an older iPhone charger (before iPhone 11 series) to charge your new iPhone 12, but you won’t be able to use the new cable for the same or take advantage of the full 20W fast charging capability.
 For reference iPhone 11 uses 18W fast charging, iPhone XS series uses 15W charging and lower for previous versions of iPhones.

-The best method would have been to give an option for the users opt if they want a charger or not, but there are downsides for that too as who wouldn’t say no to one.
-Xiaomi is doing with its Mi 11 lineup, which is great for the consumer.
+The best method would have been to give an option for the users to opt if they want a charger or not, but there are downsides to that too as who wouldn’t say no to one?
+Xiaomi is doing this with its Mi 11 lineup, which is great for the consumer.

-So, all things considered this is a benefit for Apple too as they don’t have to sell chargers with iPhones anymore, and if you have to buy a new one you will have to pay extra.
+So, all things considered, this is a benefit for Apple too as they don’t have to sell chargers with iPhones anymore, and if you have to buy a new one you will have to pay extra.
 So, the extra profit is arguably going to Apple.
 You won’t be getting chargers even in the older models like iPhone 11.
 If it was the only environment, we would be getting 19$ off the price of an iPhone 12, as 19$ is the cost of a new Apple Charger.

 iPhones are not manufactured in a single country and this means Apple has to ship them to different countries for sale.
-Reduction in packaging and weight due to the removal of the charger means that cost of shipping reduces for Apple.
+Reduction in packaging and weight due to the removal of the charger means that the cost of shipping reduces for Apple.
 Remember, that Apple ships millions of iPhones every year so it is a significant chunk of money.

-You have three options that you can resort to after buying a new iPhone for charging it, they are:
+Of course, there are other options that you can resort to after buying a new iPhone for charging it, they are:

 Use an old charger iPhone charger – This is probably the most obvious thing to do as even Apple said there are a lot of chargers with many people making rendering new chargers pointless unless you absolutely need them.

-And what if you have never had an iPhone before or the only the iPhone charger you had doesn’t work anymore, this sets us up for the next alternative.
+And what if you have never had an iPhone before or the only iPhone charger you had doesn’t work anymore, this sets us up for the next alternative.

 Buying a new charger – If you want the best of charging speeds for your new iPhone 12, you will have to buy a new charger, either from Apple for 19$ or a supported charger manufacturer.